jcmgorman/Screen-Capture-Game-Bot/README.md

 "# Screen-Capture-Game-Bot"

-Hobby project that records your screen and inputs while playing a game and will train an image recognition model to play the game you demonstrated.
+Hobby project that records your screen and inputs while playing a game.
+The script can then train an image recognition model to play the game you demonstrated.